bigcommerce/dev-docs/docs/stencil-docs/localization/localizing-stores.md

 </div>

 A BigCommerce storefront can be customized to display in any one language of your choice.
-To fully localize a store into a language/region other than U.S. English, you will need to customize three areas:
+To fully localize a store into a language/region, you will need to customize three areas:

-* [**Storefront theme pages.**](#translating-theme-files-via-stencil-cli)Translate static strings by adding translation files for your chosen non-English languages via Stencil CLI.
+* [**Storefront theme pages.**](#translating-theme-files-via-stencil-cli)Translate static strings by adding translation files for your chosen languages via Stencil CLI.

 * [**Checkout.**](#localizing-checkout) Localize checkout by modifying theme files in Stencil CLI and settings in the BigCommerce control panel.